Andre Williams (musician): Biography

 Throughout the 1980s, Williams was in poverty because of his drug addictions.
-He lived in Chicago, Illinois; at one point, he was homeless.
+He lived in Chicago, Illinois; although at one point, he became homeless.

 In 1996, he released Mr. Rhythm, which featured new renditions of his old tunes from the "Jail Bait" era.
 These included "The Greasy Chicken", "Mean Jean", and "Pass the Biscuits Please".
 He changed his style with 1998's Silky.
-In 1999, he began his relationship with Bloodshot Records by recording a country album with The Sadies, entitled Red Dirt.
-In 2000, Williams released The Black Godfather, with two songs backed by The Dirtbombs.
+In 1999, he began his relationship with Bloodshot Records by recording a country album with the Sadies, entitled Red Dirt.
+In 2000, Williams released The Black Godfather, with two songs backed by the Dirtbombs.
 In 2001 he discussed his recent conversion to Judaism and circumcision.
 In 2002 and 2003 he toured with the Dutch sleaze rock band, Green Hornet.

 A return to soul-style music came with Aphrodisiac in 2006.
-"The result is a more laid-back and funky groove that's soulful but potent at the same time, fusing '70s blaxploitation sounds, Jimmy Smith-style jazz figures, and Booker T.-influenced R&B workouts into one solid package" is the way Mark Deming described the album.
+"The result is a more laid-back and funky groove that's soulful but potent at the same time, fusing '70s blaxploitation sounds, Jimmy Smith-style jazz figures, and Booker T.-influenced R&B workouts into one solid package" is the way Mark Deming described the album in AllMusic.

 Williams toured Europe in 2001 (with Green Hornet as backing band), 2005 and 2006 (with the Marshall Brothers).
 From August to November 2006, he had a short European tour, ending in Switzerland.
-In early 2008 he undertook a European tour with The Flash Express.
+In early 2008 he undertook a European tour with the Flash Express.

-In 2007, Williams finished recording an album with the New Orleans-based band, Morning 40 Federation.
+In 2007, Williams finished recording an album with the New Orleans–based band, Morning 40 Federation.
 The album, titled Can You Deal With It, was released by Bloodshot Records in 2008 and is credited to Andre Williams & the New Orleans Hellhounds (the pseudonymous Morning 40 Federation).
 The 2007 documentary Agile Mobile Hostile: A Year with Andre Williams told of Williams's early career at Fortune Records, his hard life on the streets of Chicago in the 1980s, drug and alcohol abuse, his return to the stage and recording studio in 1995, and his current life and musical career.

-In 2010, Williams contributed a cover version of "The Way You Dog Me Around" for the compilation album, Daddy Rockin Strong: A Tribute to Nolan Strong & The Diablos.
+In 2010, Williams contributed a cover version of "The Way You Dog Me Around" for the compilation album Daddy Rockin Strong: A Tribute to Nolan Strong & The Diablos.
 The album was a tribute to the late Nolan Strong.

 In the summer of 2010, Williams worked on an EP with the up-and-coming producer Kerry (Kerby) Moncreace, founder of Kraw Productions.
-Andre Williams and his longtime best friend, Ricardo "Mississippi Rick" Williams, co-wrote with Kerry Moncreace, five rap songs including the urban song that tells the story of a hustler whose woman turns him into the federal government for drug trafficking, "Gangbangin'".
+Andre Williams and his longtime best friend, Ricardo "Mississippi Rick" Williams, co-wrote with Kerry Moncreace five rap songs including the urban song that tells the story of a hustler whose woman turns him into the federal government for drug trafficking, "Gangbangin'".

 Williams had also been known to go by the alias "Rudibaker" or "Rutabaga", with which he would put on a different personality and speak in a gravely voice.

 In 2012, Williams was inducted into the Michigan Rock and Roll Legends Hall of Fame.

 Andre Williams died March 17, 2019, in Chicago, Illinois, at the age of 82.